P-p-H-d/mlib/README.md

 Benchmarks
 ----------

-All the benchs are available in the bench directory.
+All bench codes are available in the bench directory.
 The results are available [in a separate page](https://github.com/P-p-H-d/mlib/wiki/performance).